Post box: Asia

+Post box in front of the Songang University Post Office in Seoul, South Korea.

+Older British style pillar post boxes still use in the People's Republic of China.

 North America

 The United States Post Office Department began installing public mail collection boxes in the 1850s outside post offices and on street corners in large Eastern cities.
 American collection boxes were initially designed to be hung or supported, and were mounted on support pillars, lamp-posts, telegraph poles, or even the sides of buildings.
 By the 1880s, these pillar boxes were made of heavy cast iron to deter theft or vandalism.
 As mail volume grew, the Post Office Department gradually replaced pillar mailboxes with larger free-standing models, though many of the pillar boxes continued in service as late as the 1960s.

 The four-footed, free-standing U.S. Mail collection box was first suggested in 1894, following the successful use of such designs in Canada, and quickly became a fixture on American city street corners.

 Unlike Canadian mailboxes, which were painted red, American mail collection boxes were originally painted in red or green.
 Beginning in 1909, all mail collection boxes were painted a dark green to avoid confusion with emergency and fire equipment.
 Dark green gave way to olive drab green after World War I, when the United States Army donated a large supply of olive drab green paint to the Post Office.
 Olive drab green subsequently became the standard colour for all American mail collection boxes until 1955.
 On 4 July 1955, Postmaster General Arthur Summerfield announced that the Post Office would begin painting all mail collection boxes in red, white, and blue to make them easily identifiable.
 Subsequently, the Post Office began painting mail collection boxes in red and blue, with white lettering.
 In 1971 the United States Postal Service changed mail collection boxes to the current USPS Dark Blue with contrasting lettering.

 The coming of the automobile also influenced American mailbox design, and in the late 1930s, an extension chute or "snorkel" to drive-up curbside collection boxes was adopted.
 Beginning in 2019 in New York City, the United States Postal Service began replacing collection boxes with a new model with a thin slit for the insertion of letters, instead of the former pull-down flap, in order to prevent "fishing" for valuable mail.
 The new boxes do not have extension chutes, so are harder to use in drive-up locations.